- Testing Biopsy and Cytology Specimens for Cancer

 Often, there are technical reasons for delays in reporting results.
 For instance, certain types of body tissues take longer to process than others.
 Bone and other hard tissues that contain a lot of calcium need special handling.
 These tissues must be treated with strong acids or other chemicals to remove the minerals so that the tissue becomes soft enough to be thinly sectioned (sliced).
 This takes extra time.
 Another technical reason for delay is that the formalin solution used for preserving tissues takes longer to penetrate samples with lots of fatty tissue (such as breast biopsies).
 So, an extra day of fixation (formalin treatment) is sometimes necessary.
 Large samples, such as when an entire organ is removed, might also require more than one day for the formalin to soak into the tissue.
 If formalin does not penetrate the sample completely, cells might not be clear under the microscope and testing is more difficult and/or less accurate.

 For most large samples, only selected areas are processed and examined under the microscope.
 After the first sections of tissue are seen under the microscope, the pathologist might want to look at more sections for an accurate diagnosis.
 In these cases, extra pieces of tissue might need processing.
 Or the lab may need to make more slices of the tissue that has already been embedded in wax blocks.
 Either case can add 1or 2 days to the testing time.

 Special stains or tests

 Although most cancers can be found by looking at routinely stained sections, sometimes special stains or other tests may be needed to make an accurate diagnosis.
 For example, histochemical or immunohistochemical stains usually delay results for another day.
-Other advanced studies like flow cytometry, electron microscopy, and molecular pathology techniques can take even longer, sometimes days, before results are ready.
+Other advanced tests like flow cytometry, electron microscopy, and molecular genetic tests can take even longer, sometimes days, before results are ready.